455294-1 Florida Heartland Regional Trail - Hendry County

 The first major work effort is the collection of all available data pertaining to the study corridor including existing and planned infrastructure, existing and future land uses, drainage patterns, and environmental resources.

-Because of the project’s extensive length, PD&E studies are being conducted for each county that is part of the Florida Heartland Regional Trail planning area: Collier, Hendry, Glades, Highlands, Hardee, and Polk (see map).
+Because of the project’s extensive length, Feasibility Studies are being conducted for each county that is part of the Florida Heartland Regional Trail planning area: Collier, Hendry, Glades, Highlands, Hardee, and Polk (see map).
 Each study will follow its own schedule to evaluate the Master Plan’s preliminary alternatives, assess environmental impacts, and solicit public input.
-A 'No-Build' alternative will also be considered which assumes that the trail will not be developed.
-For general information, visit the project website at FloridaHeartlandRegionalTrail.com.
+For general information, please visit the Florida Heartland Regional Trail project website at FloridaHeartlandRegionalTrail.com.

 Contact Information